List of Conan sketches: Conan's Video Blog

 Conan announces he is going to share his thoughts via a blog to appeal to his broadening online following by adolescent viewers.
 The screen then cuts to a simulation of a webcam with Conan in front of a wall in what looks like a typical teenager's room.
 Conan puts a webcam near his face and speaks in a nervous, monotonous voice.
 Much of the segment is devoted to Conan saying things that are stereotypically said in teenagers' YouTube videos, such as reviews of movies and TV shows, strange snack ideas he invented and funny photo-shopped pictures he created.
 All of his segments are introduced using a computer generated voice.
 Andy sometimes joins Conan as well.

 Curb Stumpers

 Similar to Jay Leno's Jaywalking, people on the street (actually the show's writers) are asked several difficult questions which they answer correctly, then are insulted after answering one wrong.

 Deon Cole Breaks Down the News

 Conan tells about a controversial topic in the news while Deon Cole rolls by on a small desk asking yes or no questions about it to quell the controversy, and ends with "Well then they should shut the fuck up!".

 Director's Cuts

-Conan will show rare, never-before-seen director's cuts of clips from classic Warner Brothers movies, which always end with the main character being murdered.
+Conan will show rare, never-before-seen director's cuts of clips from classic Warner Brothers movies or mostly Christmas cartoons, which always end with the main character being murdered.